Almost everybody wants to go to Europe. It’s a dream that most people have.

 This is something that the rest of the countries in the region aspire to become.

-Its capital city is home to more than 1,100,000 people, and the Georgian market is continually growing as the years progress.
-This is an excellent thing.
-It can mean that more people are focusing on visiting or moving to smaller cities in Eastern Europe
+Its capital city, Tbilisi, is home to more than a million people, and the Georgian market is continually growing as the years progress.

 Even if you’ve not yet been to Tbilisi, you can better grasp how culturally mixed it is.
 In the olden days, Tbilisi has been a background for different historical events.
 Today, tourists and locals alike can enjoy its beauty while being able to appreciate its historical significance.